 - Domain Name System spoofing: As with IP spoofing, DNS spoofing perpetrators modify the domain name to redirect traffic to their fake site instead of the original site.
 They do this to trick users into thinking they are landing on a legitimate, secure and trustworthy page where they can enter sensitive information.

-- HTTP spoofing: HTTPS is for most people the indication of a secure and trustworthy website.
+- HTTP spoofing: HTTPS is for most people the indication of a secure and trustworthy website - the -s stands for secure.
 However, in an HTTP spoofing attack, a browser session is redirected to an insecure connection without the user's consent.
 Through this redirection, the hacker can monitor the user's interactions.

 - Secure Sockets Layer hijacking: SSL hijacking establishes an encrypted connection between a browser and a server, allowing the criminal to intercept all information between the server and the user's computer.